varvi/solutions-for-data/index.md

 ### About Me

 I'm a one-person data force based in Zürich, Switzerland.
-With a PhD in Biochemistry and experience in clinical trials, I deliver solutions companies can actually use.
+With a PhD in Biochemistry, a master of advanced studies in data science, and experience in clinical trials, project management, user experience and service design, I deliver solutions companies can actually use.
 When I'm not working, you’ll find me in the mountains — I recently published a ski-touring film in Greece:
 [Xioni on YouTube](https://youtu.be/GAzRcDvd91g)